mattanikiej/genos-slack-bot/README.md

 * If a user types in "physics stinks", the bot replies with "you stink"
 * /trivia command
     * Sends a random trivia question and awaits the first response.
-If the user is correct, responds with "Congrats! have a cookie."
-Otherwise responds with "pathetic."
+If the user is correct, responds with "Congrats! have a cookie. :cookie:" Otherwise responds with "pathetic."

 ## Authors
 * Matt Anikiej